Skip to content (Press enter)

 Additional comments provided on the adoption status?

-The Israel Accounting Standards Board published Israel Accounting Standard no. 29 in July 2006.
-That Standard required Israeli companies whose shares or debt securities are publicly traded to file IFRS financial statements for periods starting 1 January 2008.
+The Israel Accounting Standards Board issued Israeli Accounting Standard no. 29 in July 2006.
+That Standard requires Israeli entities that are governed by the Israeli Securities Law, 1968 (including entities whose shares, units or debt securities are publicly traded and some other entities) to file financial statements prepared applying IFRS Accounting Standards for periods starting 1 January 2008, except for banking institutions, credit card companies, entities subject to the Capital Market, Insurance and Savings Authority and certain dual listed entities.

 If the jurisdiction has NOT made a public statement supporting the move towards a single set of accounting standards and/or towards IFRS Accounting Standards as that set of standards, explain the jurisdiction's general position towards the adoption of IFRS Accounting Standards in the jurisdiction.